cardpay/java-sdk-v3/README.md

-# Unlimint API v3 Java SDK
+# Unlimit API v3 Java SDK

-You can sign up for a Unlimint account at https://www.unlimint.com.
+You can sign up for a Unlimit account at https://www.unlimit.com.

 ## Getting Started